how might our mind, body, and heart

 Her private students range from children to elders with beautifully diverse histories & conditions.

-Her teaching style is grounded, precise, and kind.
+Her teaching style is grounded, inquisitive, precise and kind.

-Please use the CONTACT page to inquire about shedule & fees.
+Please CONTACT Sarah to inquire about schedule & fees.

 2020 changed the entire yoga landscape, of course.